pineappletapped/VideoPlatform/README.md

 ### Graphics-only panel

 Use the **Graphics** link from the dashboard if you only need to operate the overlay.
-This stripped down panel removes OBS and ATEM options and embeds a small preview of `overlay.html` so you can see graphics live.
+This stripped down panel removes OBS and ATEM options and embeds side‑by‑side Preview and Program monitors so you can rehearse a graphic before taking it live.